-“Down Under” by Men at Work is one of the most recognizable songs about Australia.
-Released in 1981 on their debut album, Business as Usual, the song became an international hit.
-Its lyrics paint a picture of an Australian traveler moving through different parts of the world, encountering people curious about his homeland.
-While the song has a fun, catchy feel, its meaning goes much deeper, touching on themes of cultural identity, commercialization, and even drug use.
+“Down Under” by Men at Work is a new wave song about an Australian traveler’s movements through different parts of the world, encountering people curious about his homeland.
+It touches on themes of cultural identity, commercialization, and even drug use.

 Verse 1: A Traveler’s Journey Begins